 This is a translation of a Swedish document.
 In the event of a discrepancy, the Swedishlanguage version shall prevail.
-General syllabus for third-cycle courses and study programmes in EDUCATION Pedagogik This syllabus was approved on 14 June 2007 (reg. no. CF 62-250-2007)1.
-It was last amended on 18 December 2019 (reg. no. ORU 2019/07188).
+General syllabus for third-cycle courses and study programmes in EDUCATION Pedagogik This syllabus was approved on 14 June 2007 (reg. no. CF 62-250-2007).
+It was last amended on 9 September 2021 (reg. no. ORU 2021/04580).
 By virtue of the Higher Education Ordinance, Chapter 6, Section 26 (1993:100), Örebro University prescribes the following.
 1 Subject description Education is a broad social science subject that has its focus on processes of Bildung, communication, learning and socialisation.
 The prerequisites for and the content of such processes are studied, as are the way they are shaped and their consequences.
 At Örebro University, studies of learning and socialisation are directed specifically towards how people create meaning based on individual, interactional and social perspectives.
 Democracy and human rights, didactics, curriculum theory, educational policy and educational philosophy all have a strong presence within education research at Örebro University.
 Questions of the way in which socialisation content is communicated, developed and transformed are also prominent, with a focus on communicative processes in institutional contexts, using pluralism and diversity as the starting point.
 2 Outcomes The intended learning outcomes for the award of the degree, the qualitative targets, are evident from annex 1 to this syllabus.
-The different components of the third-cycle study programme shall together equip the doctoral student to meet all intended learning outcomes2.
+The different components of the third-cycle study programme shall together equip the doctoral student to meet all intended learning outcomes.
 The intended learning outcomes are referred to in more detail in the degree requirements in sections 5 and 6.
-1 The English translation of this general syllabus was last amended on 18 August 2020.
-2 Under the new higher education system in Sweden, and in accordance with the terminology recommended by the Swedish Council for Higher Education, courses and study programmes on the doctoral level are referred to as third-cycle courses and study programmes.
+Faculty Board of Humanities and Social Sciences &lt;sup>2 The English translation of this general syllabus was last amended on 5 October 2021. &lt;sup>3 In the Swedish higher education system, and in accordance with the terminology recommended by the Swedish Council for Higher Education, courses and study programmes on the doctoral level are referred to as third-cycle courses and study programmes.
 In this document, the terms doctoral and third-cycle are used interchangeably as prefixes to terms related to studies at the doctoral level and they should therefore be considered synonymous [translator's comment].
 3 Admission to the programme - entry requirements and selection etc.